d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 derivative and say that the derivative is 0 when the input is 0.
-We can get away with this because the input may never actually be zero (mathematicians would say that it's nondifferentiable on a set of measure zero).
+We can get away with this because the input may never actually be zero (mathematicians would say that it is nondifferentiable on a set of measure zero).
 There is an old adage that if subtle boundary conditions matter, we are probably doing (*real*) mathematics, not engineering.
 That conventional wisdom may apply here, or at least, the fact that